hadimoumeni/double-pendulum/README.md

 # Double Pendulum Simulation

-Interactive double pendulum simulation written in C. Shows chaotic motion with real-time visualization.
+An interactive double pendulum simulation implemented in C with real-time visualization.
+This project demonstrates chaotic dynamics through a physics-accurate simulation with visual feedback and user interaction.

 ## Authors